-Lythe Hill is a historic country house hotel, set in 20 acres of woodland on the slopes of the Surrey/Sussex Hills.
+Lythe Hill is a historic hotel, set in 22 acres of woodland on the slopes of the Surrey/Sussex Hills.
 The former farm house and outbuildings form a picturesque hamlet on the outskirts of the market town of Haslemere.

 Today Haslemere, like Lythe Hill, remains relatively unchanged by the 20th century, retaining much of its historical charm.
 The main hotel comprises of converted farm out-building barns, cattle sheds, milking parlours and stalls.
-The listed Tudor Farm House dates back to 1475.
-Once the centre of a large estate, this is now our renowned Restaurant and it houses five individual bedrooms and suites (named after Henry VIII and four of his unfortunate wives).
+The Grade 2 listed Tudor Farm House dates back to 1475.
+Once the centre of a large estate, this is now our renowned Restaurant and it houses four individual bedrooms and suites (named after Henry VIII and three of his unfortunate wives).

 Lythe Hill retains a rural ambience with two lakes, one ornamental and the other maintained by a local angling society and adjoins National Trust land and an RSPB reserve Barfold Copse.
 Haslemere attracted a number of eminent writers, poets and artists, among them George Bernard Shaw, Arthur Conan Doyle and Tennyson.